Implementation Notes

 We recommend the sample rate be specified in Hz or milli-Hz as required by the actual sensor and by what is supported by the target device firmware.

-Implementation notes: The meaning or interpretation of this value (Hz or milli-Hz) must be specified in the board/sensor specific json configuration file(s) used by the DCL application.
+Implementation notes: The meaning or interpretation of this value (Hz or milli-Hz) must be specified in the board/sensor specific json configuration file(s) used by the Data Studio application.

 Note